sdi2000150/OOP-2021/Assignments1/Bookcase/README.md

+Assignment presentation is provided in the "../OOPassgn1_2022.pdf" (in greek).

-README provided in the "readme1_1.pdf" (in greek).
+README is provided in the "readme1_1.pdf" (in greek).